-- Election to council and the operations of council must be free from the influence of developer donations.
+- Election to council and the operations of council must be free from the influence of developer and gambling donations.

-- A comprehensive and consultative review of the City of Melbourne’s electoral structure, whilst advocating for:
+- Advocate for a comprehensive and consultative review of the City of Melbourne’s electoral structure, whilst advocating for:

 - Retention of the popular election for the position of Lord Mayor, but not Deputy Lord Mayor, while permitting Lord Mayoral candidates to also stand as Councillor candidates;

 - The retention of an unsubdivided district, in the interests of fair proportionality, but requesting that the review explore the feasibility of future multi-member wards;

 - Removal of the double vote for businesses, and the abolition of the automatic and compulsory enrolment provisions for non-residential voters; and